PutilovAI/craco-module-federation/README.md

 ## License

-Licensed under the MIT License, Copyright ©️ 2021 Hasan Ayan.
+Licensed under the MIT License, Copyright ©️ 2022 Aleksandr Putilov.
 See [LICENSE.md](LICENSE) for more information.